Varicose Vein Causes

 So, how likely are you to develop varicose veins?

-It’s important to remember that the primary causes of varicose veins are age and genetics.
-Factors like excess weight, pregnancy, and unhealthy lifestyles will typically just add to the risk.
-But while it’s not strictly possible to eliminate your chances of getting varicose veins, taking healthy steps like becoming more active and taking breaks between long hours of sitting will go a long way to minimising risk.
+It’s important to remember that the primary cause of varicose veins is genetics.
+Factors like excess weight, age, pregnancy, and unhealthy lifestyle will typically just add to the risk.
+But while it’s not strictly possible to eliminate your chances of getting varicose veins, taking healthy steps like becoming more active and taking breaks between long hours of sitting will minimise the risk.

 Seek specialist advice

 If you do end up developing varicose veins, don’t worry.
 In most cases, you won’t need vascular surgery.
 Modern technologies allow us to perform safe, effective, and minimally invasive varicose vein treatments.
-Book a consultation with one of our specialists by calling 13 VEINS (that’s 13 83467).
+Book a consultation with one of our specialists by calling 04 2010 2637.